Aaronxvc/Workoutapp/README.md

-Workout Tracker Project:

-Workout Tracker Project
+# Workout Tracker
-Overview
-The Workout Tracker Project is a web application designed for logging workout sessions, managing notes, and using a timer for workout and rest phases.
-It also displays motivational quotes.

-Features:
-Workout Logging: Add exercises, reps, time, and comments.
+A lightweight web application for managing workouts, tracking progress, and staying motivated.
+The app combines workout logging, a built-in timer, personal notes, and rotating motivational quotes into one simple interface.

+---

+## 🚀 Features
+- **Workout Logging** – Record exercises with reps, sets, duration, and notes.
-Timer: Customizable timer for workout and rest periods.
+- **Custom Timer** – Start, stop, and reset timers for workout and rest intervals.
-Notes: Save and clear personal notes.
-Quotes: Display a random motivational quote.

-1. index.html
-The main HTML file.
-It includes forms for logging workouts, a timer, a notes section, and other features.

-2. styles.css
-The CSS file for styling the application.
-It defines the layout and appearance of various elements.

-3. indexWorkout.js
-The JavaScript file handles:

-Workout Logging: Adding, editing, and deleting workouts.
-Timer: Starting, stopping, and displaying the timer.
-Notes: Saving and clearing notes.
-Quotes: Displaying a random motivational quote.
+- **Notes Section** – Save personal reminders or clear them when done.
+- **Motivational Quotes** – Get a random quote to boost your session.

+---

+## 🛠 Tech Stack
+- **Frontend:** HTML, CSS, JavaScript
+- **Functionality:** DOM manipulation, event handling, dynamic updates

+---

+## 📂 File Structure
+- `index.html` – Main page with forms, timer, notes, and quotes
+- `styles.css` – Custom styling and layout
+- `indexWorkout.js` – Core logic for workout CRUD, timer, notes, and quotes

+---

-Usage
+## 📖 Usage
-Log Workouts: Use the form to submit workout details.
+1. **Log Workouts:** Fill in the form to add and track exercises.
-Use Timer: Enter times and control the timer.
+2. **Use Timer:** Enter workout/rest times and control with start/stop.
-Manage Notes: Save or clear notes.
+3. **Manage Notes:** Save reminders or clear them as needed.
+4. **Stay Motivated:** Refresh quotes to keep momentum up.

+---